 Day Two is all about getting on the water.
 You’ve got some choices here depending on time of year/river conditions, how much you’re willing to spend, and — literally — how deep you want to immerse yourself.

 Whitewater rafting is an exhilarating way to experience the Merced River.
 A seasonal thrill, snowmelt from the High Sierra rumbles through the Merced River canyon creating high and fast runs (Class IV) in spring then — as summer progresses and the flow decreases — transforming into easy Class I ripples.
-Local outfitters such as Sierra Mac, OARS, Whitewater Excitement and Zephyr have years of experience running the Merced and offer half-day and full-day trips.
+Local outfitters such as Sierra Mac, OARS, Whitewater Excitement and Zephyr (featured in the video below) have years of experience running the Merced and offer half-day and full-day trips.
 A mile-by-mile guide to rapids with such names as Nightmare Alley, Stark Reality and Corner Pocket is a fun way to get an aerial view of what you’re about to experience!

 Kayaking has become increasingly popular on the Merced, with the same rules applying: safety is a function of experience, time of year, and